What is mental health?

 There are a range of different ways of thinking about and talking about mental health.
 In Jigsaw, we prefer to use everyday language to describe mental health difficulties.
 So we tend not to use medical words like ‘illness’, ‘diagnosis’ or ‘disorder’.

-However, we know that this way of understanding mental health fits for some people and that’s OK.
-In our experience we find it more useful to use the language of the young people that we work with.
+However, we know this way of understanding mental health fits for some people and that’s OK.
+In our experience we find it more useful to use the language of the young people we work with.

 This helps us to remember that each person has an experience of problems that is unique to them.
 Everyone experiences sadness at times.
 But because we all live unique lives the feelings, thoughts and responses we have will be personal to us.